jonathan-dale/k8s/README.md

 # K8's installation and notes

-## scripts to install k8's cluster on Ubuntu or CentOS
+## scripts to install k8's cluster on Ubuntu or CentOS, and a backup cluster script

 ##### may not be updated or tested after Nov 2020